akidee/schema.js/README.markdown

 * Schema: Instances contain a JSON Schema.

 		var Schema = require('schema');

 		// mySchema instanceof Schema === true
 		var mySchema = Schema.create({type:'integer'});

 * Schema.Validation: The validation done with a schema and an instance.

 		// validation instanceof Schema.Validation === true
 		var validation = mySchema.validate(5);

 A Schema.Validation instance implicits a finished validation, that has several properties:

 	1. instance - the passed instance (adapted or not, depending of your schema settings)
 	2. errors - array of Schema.Validation.Error instances
 	3. validation.isError() - returns true if 1 or more errors occured

 * Schema.Validation.Error: validation Error - an instance has the following properties:

 	1. path - the path in the object tree
 	2. name - the schema property that was violated
 	3. message - localized (still not supported)

+When writing a new schema for your project, your can use the file PROPERTY_OVERVIEW to get a quick overview over all supported properties.

 ## schema.js is different